Austria: Danube River Biking Adventure

 This historic hotel offers a perfect combination of contemporary and traditional accommodations, located in the heart of Linz's main square.
 The rooms are adorned predominantly in lovely Biedermeier style furnishings while still providing modern comforts, creating a perfectly calming atmosphere to relax in after a long day's ride.

-Our darling small guesthouse has only a handful of tidy rooms and is sandwiched between the Danube River and a castle!
-Their restaurant has great food and the family loves hosting bikers!
+Our darling small guesthouse has only a handful of tidy rooms and is located high above the Danube on a hill with amazing views.
+Their restaurant has great food and the family loves hosting bikers who make the climb up!

 Our accommodations for tonight are in a classic Austrian hotel with friendly and considerate staff, comfortable beds, and quiet rooms.
 A great place to rest your head after today's bike ride.